loremdipso/gtaggenator/src-tauri/NOTES.md

         - [ ] Maybe query schema, figure out if anything's missing?
     - [ ] How do we ensure we don't leave the DB in a funky state?
     - [ ] Package thread-safe SQLite with the project instead of using whatever's installed
+    - [ ] Swap font to roboto-mono, maybe